 Hydrologic and hydraulic data are obtained for specific floodplains; these floodplains are analyzed for elimination or reduction to containment within the flood control facility.
 Strategic planning, including preliminary engineering analysis and engineering reports, for the construction of channel segments for entire channel systems is developed; these channel segments are at the infancy stage of becoming a project.

 Channel projects which do not go through CEFCAC are sometimes designed and constructed by developers.
-The County of Orange does not permit building in a floodplain.
+The County of Orange allows for building in a floodplain, but specific regulations and requirements need to be followed.
 Developers at times will remove a floodplain to develop their tentative tract/parcel maps of homes and commercial buildings.
 The developers provide hydrologic and hydraulic data for the County to review.
 The developer also files a Letter of Map Revision (LOMR) with FEMA to remove the floodplain.

 Tentative tract/parcel maps within incorporated areas are processed by the respective cities.
 To ensure the benefit of developer participation in right-of-way dedication and construction of flood control facilities, cities should include appropriate requirements in Conditions of Approval for tract/parcel maps.
 Cities are requested to send all tentative tract/parcel maps adjacent to OCFCD facilities to OC Public Works for review and comment.